AI Dev Assess

 The Role of AI in Enhancing Technical Aptitude Testing

-Artificial Intelligence is revolutionizing the way we assess technical aptitude.
-AI-powered tools can:
+AI tools in recruitment are revolutionizing the way we assess technical aptitude.
+As part of a modern candidate assessment strategy, AI-powered tools can:

 However, it's crucial to remember that AI should complement, not replace, human judgment in the evaluation process.